Sweat stinks! Or does it? Whether we like it or not, stress is a part of all of our lives. Our days are busier and more hustled than ever.

 The different kinds of sweat

-Let's dive into why that is.
-Inside the body, there are a number of glands with different functions, but the eccrine and apocrine glands are the ones that produce sweat.
+Let's dive into why stress sweat is different.
+Inside the body, there are a number of glands with different functions, but the eccrine, apocrine, and apoeccrine glands are the ones that produce sweat.
 The average person has anywhere from 2 to 4 million sweat glands, and the majority are eccrine glands.
 These glands cover most of the body, but are found in substantial numbers on the palms of our hands, soles of our feet, our forehead and armpits.
+Apoeccrine glands are also located in the armpit1.

 How to manage anxiety sweat

-How does one combat the unpleasant world of stress-induced and anxiety-associated B.O.?
-Here are a couple tips on how to move through a spike in tension or anxiety:
+So how do we combat stress-induced and anxiety-associated B.O.?
+Here are a few tips on how to move through a spike in tension or anxiety:

-Taking a mental break from what's causing your stress and take deep breaths.
-Hold for a few seconds and release.
+Take a mental break from what's causing your stress and take deep breaths.
+Breathe in, hold for a few seconds and slowly release.
 Repeat.
 Deep breathing slows your heart rate which, in turn, reduces sweating.

 If you're hydrated, your body won't feel the need to sweat as much.